zoph-io/aws-internal-static-web-hosting/README.md

 ## 🖌️ Static Website

-You will have to deploy your static website into the created S3 bucket that is named with your domain name variable.
-Done.
+You will have to deploy your static website into the created S3 bucket that is named with your `DomainName` variable.
+Done ✅.

 ## ✋ CleanUp